 Given that the field of near real-time deforestation monitoring is young and dynamic, the MAAP methodology changes over time to incorporate the latest technology.
-Currently, the methodology combines evaluation of Landsat-based early warning forest loss GLAD alerts with analysis of high-resolution satellite imagery (Planet and Digital Globe) to identify key patterns, hotspots, and drivers of deforestation in near real-time.
+Currently, the methodology combines four satellite systems: 1) Landsat-based early warning forest loss alerts (GLAD alerts), 2) high spatial and temporal resolution satellite imagery from Planet, 3) very high-resolution imagery from Digital Globe, and 4) radar imagery from the European Space Agency’s Sentinel-1 satellites.
 See the Methodology page for more details.

 MAAP is currently supported by funding from: